tingkelvin/tabai/wxt-dev-wxt/entrypoints/content/types/README.md

 - ✅ Import from specific files for tree-shaking
 - ✅ Keep types focused and minimal
 - ✅ Document complex types with comments
 - ✅ Use consistent naming conventions
+- ✅ Use const assertions for constants
+- ✅ Prefer explicit type checks over array includes